 In 24 hours, Shea Moisture went from waking me up to putting my back to sleep.
 Let me explain.

 Black women–Black dollars–are the BACKBONE to this company’s success.
 Black women are the majority customers, brand ambassadors, and most importantly, the inspiration behind the entire line.
 Now I understand Shea Moisture wants to expand their reach, understandable.
-But what’s not understandable is masking the women who have made Shea Moisture to appeal to another type of customer.
+But what’s not understandable is masking the women who have made Shea Moisture what it is today.
 You don’t bite the hands that have fed you.

 The exact reason of Shea Moisture’s creation was to give women whose hair texture plays the antagonist in the protagonist’s story of European Beauty: Good Versus Bad some hope.
 So I ask again, what is wrong with a hair-care line created, designed, and packaged for Black women and men.
 Is it that we no longer make you happy?
 Is it not enough that your products have found a home in our bins and cabinets, on our shelves or bathroom sinks?
 Is it not enough Shea Moisture that your reputation as the holy grail of natural hair care lines rests on the nontraditional—yet free—marketing method word-of-mouth?
 Is it not enough that the Black dollars, which have lined the company’s pockets, now need to be white?
 Shea Moisture, I ask you all this to find the point in your new “Break free from hair hate” commercial.

 Granted there is an ugly stigma associated with people who have red hair, from the moniker “ginger(s)” to the idiom “red-headed stepchild”.
-I get it: everyone can’t be a blonde, brunette, jet black, or a blonde.
+I get it: everyone can’t be a blonde.
 It’s a hard life to live.
 But you know what’s a bit harder?
-Living in a society where your natural hair—in all of its kinkified glory—is at the bottom of the beauty totem pole.
-I’m sure many women of color wish her only hair esteem was whether to simply dye her hair in contrast to chemically changing the complete texture of her hair.
-So no, I prefer to “break free from hair hate” with women whose hair actually look like mines, more than a little bit.
+Living in a society where your natural hair—in all of its kinkified glory—is called “nappy” all the damn time.

 You see, the Black woman in your commercial—the only woman of color—is gorgeous, but her hair represents a small fraction of hair types within our race; she looks a strong 3A.
 She also looks biracial, which actually has a lot more meaning in the outrage than just hating to be hating.
 I don’t want to take away value from the